 So you are embarking on a video production and you have one simple question.
-How much will it cost?
+What will the video production cost?

 Unfortunately, simple questions often have complex answers.
 So let me break down what the costs of video production are so you can have a good idea of how to budget.